Lighthouses of Ecuador: Galápagos

 every 12 s.
 Approx. 8 m (26 ft) round hourglass-shaped metal tower,

 painted with black and yellow horizontal bands.
-Trabas has Arno Siering's photo, and a 2007 photo is available, but the light is probably too new to appear in Google's satellite view.
+Trabas has Arno Siering's photo, a 2007 photo is available, Jack Salen has a more distant view, and Google has an indistinct satellite view.
 Both the Admiralty and NGA list a much smaller light for this location.
 Located near the western tip of the island.
 Accessible only by boat.

 Site open, tower closed.
 Admiralty G3111.5; NGA 0369.